CourtHive/tods-competition-factory/documentation/docs/governors/venue-governor.md

 ## deleteVenue

 If a venue has scheduled matchUps then it will not be deleted unless `{ force: true }` in which case all relevant matchUps will be unscheduled.

+Deleting a primary venue does **not** auto-promote another venue — the caller must explicitly designate a new primary via `modifyVenue`.

 ```js
 engine.deleteVenue({ venueId, force });